 The Chicago Loop Alliance has plans to make Wabash Avenue a more inviting streetscape.
-The alliance's Transforming Wabash Report describes how the project will highlight historic facades, install dramatic new lighting, and create "districts" along Wabash focused on different cultural and business uses.
+The alliance's Transforming Wabash Report describes how the project will highlight historic facades, install dramatic new lighting, and create "districts" along Wabash focused on cultural and business uses.

 Thirty Times a Minute, a video installation by Colleen Plumb, intends to draw attention to the plight of elephants in captivity.
 Plumb is projecting it on buildings around the city; see the schedule for details.